scott-mescudi/c-run/README.md

    The resulting executable file is stored in the same directory as the original C file but without the `.c` extension.

-- **Running the Program**: If the `run` command is provided, the compiled program is executed.
-After running, the executable is removed.
+- **Running the Program**: If the `run` command is used, the compiled program is executed.
+After execution, the executable is removed.

-- **File Cleanup**: When running with the `run` command, the utility will clean up the compiled executable file after execution.
+- **File Cleanup**: With the `run` command, the utility will clean up the compiled executable file after execution.

 ## Example